xneelo/localize-toolkit/README.md

 ## LocalizeContext

-All methods for localization and updating the Provider are accessed through this Context.
+All methods for localization and updating the [LocalizeProvider](#localizeprovider) are accessed through this Context.

 ### LocalizeContext API